Date published: Jan 2018

 SUERF Policy Note, Issue No 25

-Stephan Baristitz and Alice Radzyner, Oesterreichische Nationalbank
+by Stephan Baristitz and Alice Radzyner, Oesterreichische Nationalbank

 Keywords: New Silk Road, One Belt, One Road, connectivity, trade infrastructure, economic corridors, regional policy, Southeastern Europe (SEE), China, EU-China relations, China-EU relations, China-EU trade, EU-China trade, EU candidate countries.